linuxlawson/wordman/README.md

 **Added:**
 - Master password window to prevent unauthorized use  (default password: blank).
-- Option to save as .csv file.
+- Option to save as csv file.
 - View List button is now toggle-able, and must be used after adding/deleting entries.

 <br>